wilsonmar/wilsonmar.github.io/_posts/2019-04-07-xcode-install.md

 ### B) Initial install using App Store

-On MacOS the XCode IDE is downloaded from the Apple Store app and stored in the "/Applications" folder as "XCode.app".
+On MacOS the XCode IDE is downloaded from the Apple Store app and stored in the "/Applications" folder as file <strong>XCode.app</strong>.

 1. On the Touchpad pinch 4 fingers together to click the <strong>App Store</strong>.
 Search for "XCode".

-   If "Open" appears, then XCode.app has already been installed.
+   If the blue "Open" button appears, then XCode.app has already been installed.

 2. Click "Install" if that appears.

 3. The Apple Store app is stored in the "/Applications" folder as "XCode.app".

 ### XCode IDE install

-0. Get the installation location in a Terminal window:
+1. Get the installation location in a Terminal window:

    <pre><strong>
    xcode-select -p